giantolentino/watchly/README.md

  - Browse and search for movies and TV shows.
  - Add to bookmarks with a priority level.
- - Responsive design that works on mobile and desktop.

 ### While building Watchly, I'm learning:
 - Building Dynamic Web Applications with Django